aksakalli/aksakalli.github.io/_posts/2017-07-17-network-centrality-measures-and-their-visualization.md

 {% endhighlight %}

 Zachary’s Karate Club graph is defined as the example graph `G`.
-It is basically a social network of members of a university karate club, where undirected edges connects people who interact outside the club.
+It is basically a social network of members of an university karate club, where undirected edges connects people who interact outside the club.
-However, please **be aware that**, not all centrality measures equally suit for determining centrality of nodes in a social network.
-I picked this graph as a sample input.

 <!-- **In [3]:** -->